bitovi/funcunit/pages/phantomjs.md

 tests from the commandline.
 This has large performance benefits, enough that it makes it much more feasible to integrate FuncUnit tests into your build process without significantly slowing it down.

+FuncUnit supports running in phantom two ways: via Rhino (like the rest of JMVC) and via NodeJS (the future of JMVC).

+## Rhino Mode

+The advantage to Rhino mode is there is little additional setup.
+If you're already using JMVC, you have Java installed, so all you must do is install PhantomJS.

+The disadvantage to Rhino mode is, due to a compatibility issue, it is required to use an old version of Phantom - 1.3.0.

-## Install
+### Install

 Before you can use PhantomJS, you have to install it.
 The other automation tools come prepackaged in JMVC, but Phantom is too large of a download.

-Note: There is a known issue with Phantom 1.4.0+, which will be fixed in a future release.
-Until then, please be sure to use Phantom 1.3.0 to avoid Broken Pipe errors.
+Note: There is a known issue with Phantom 1.4.0+ in Rhino Mode.
+Please be sure to use Phantom 1.3.0 to avoid Broken Pipe errors.

 __On Mac__